Daniela-Padilha/42_Net_Practice/README.md

 └──────────────────────────────────────────── Network Identifier
 ```

+- Each number is an octet (beacuse it is composed of 8 bits).
 - The first three octets (`192.168.1`) are the **Network Portion**.
 - The last octet (`204`) is the **Host Portion**.